 As with any search strategy, you may want to consider what subject searching is most useful for and anything you should be cautious about when using this searching technique:

 The library has many books and ebooks in our collection which can help answer your questions about subject searching.
-Check out the sample books and web resources listed in this FAQ for additional information.
+Check out the sample books and web resources listed in the FAQ What is subject searching and how can I use it? for additional information.